vmware-tanzu/tanzu-dev-portal/content/practices/postmortem/index.md

       - Overview of the incident
       - Action items to resolve the incident
       - [Root cause analysis](https://asq.org/quality-resources/root-cause-analysis)
       - Learnings and next steps to avoid the incident happening in the future
    - Communicate with stakeholders regarding the status of the postmortem
    - Plan review meeting to make sure all action items in the postmortem meeting is done

 1. **Schedule the follow up (1 min)**

    Agree with the team for a follow up postmortem session to review the actions.
-The incident is not closed until all postmortem actions are completed.
+The incident should not be closed until the team completes all postmortem actions.

 ## Success/Expected Outcomes
 At the end of this exercise, the team will have a clear alignment of what the incident was and how it happened.
 Moreover, the team will have a set of plans to prevent or reduce the impact of the incident’s recurrence.